Art museums in Japan, tradition and modernity

 Conference by Giada Ricci, architect, museologist and scenographer, Doctor in art history, UNESCO expert.

-In Japan, the museum is a recent institution whose birth dates back to the middle of the 19th century.rd century, when the country reopened to international trade under pressure from the West.
+In Japan, the museum is a recent institution whose birth dates back to the middle of the 19th century.nd century, when the country reopened to international trade under pressure from the West.
 The notion of an art museum thus emerged in the Meiji era (1868-1912), the country opened up and modernized.
-However, there were traditions of presenting sacred works since the 15rd century.
+However, there were traditions of presenting sacred works since the 15nd century.
 In the temples, sacred paintings were explained during emaki or on the occasion of kaichō (opening of the curtain, unveiling) where paintings and sculptures were presented, usually hidden in temple reserves.
 Works also traveled from one temple to another for traveling presentations, de-gaichō, sort of temporary exhibitions.
 At the end of the Edo period (1603-1868), large ema, monumental paintings on wood, are sponsored and exhibited in a dedicated pavilion, emadō.
 Even today in Shintō shrines, small ema, votive tablets in painted wood, are hung in the temple grounds.

 At the same time, the mismono, an urban fair and festival, was held outside the temple grounds.
 THE mismono combined shows, attractions and exhibitions of curiosities.
 In the reception rooms of residences or castles, the ruling warrior class of the Edo period also presented paintings and calligraphy in the tokonoma, a decorative alcove, as well as Buddhist attributes and Chinese tea ceremony objects, karamono.